jordansinclair1990/TryHackMeNinjaSkills/README.md

 Question #1: Which of the above files are owned by the best-group group(enter the answer separated by spaces in alphabetical order)

 For this one, I created the following script:

 		{findgroupscode.png}

 This script scans through the file locations, and performs the 'scan' command on each of the files.
-Then, for each of the files, it outputs the following: "filename= {FILE NAME}, groupname= {GROUP NAME}"
+Then, for each of the files, it outputs the following:

+	"filename= {FILE NAME}, groupname= {GROUP NAME}"

 Here is the resultant output:

 		{findgroupsresults}

 After looking at the results, we see the following files in the "best-group" group:

 		D8B3, v2Vb

-Q
-uestion #2: Which of these files contain an IP address?
+Question #2: Which of these files contain an IP address?

 For this question, I banged together a (admitidly ugly) script:

 	{ipfindcode}

 Basically, the script cycles through the file locations that we determined before, and for each of the files, it greps for the contained regex pattern that looks for IP addresses.
 After that, it echos the filename.

 The script returned the following results:

 	/etc/8V2L
 	/mnt/c4ZX
 	/mnt/D8B3